amirahaile/Amazing-Women-on-Twitter/README.md

 # Amazing Women on Twitter
 A growing list of amazing women to follow on Twitter.
-Started by Katie Kovalcin.
+Started by Katie Kovalcin ([@katiekovalcin](https://twitter.com/katiekovalcin)).
 View the original [Part 1](http://kovalc.in/2015/02/17/women-pt1.html) // [Part 2](http://kovalc.in/2015/02/18/women-pt2.html) // [Part 3](http://kovalc.in/2015/02/19/women-pt3.html) on [Katie's website](http://kovalc.in/).

 ### A Note from Katie